 Growers who don’t want to deal with store-bought supplements instead will water their marijuana plants will a bit of blackstrap molasses.
 This both increases the size and density of your plants’ buds while also helping them improve their smell and taste.

-Timing of the harvest
+Timing of the Harvest

-While there isn’t too much to say about this, it is worth mentioning that the harvest time is one of the most effective ways to increase your bud’s size and potency.
+While there isn’t too much to say about this, it is worth mentioning that harvest time is one of the most effective ways to increase your bud’s size and potency.
 You need to allow them plenty of time to grow, so make sure that you aren’t harvesting too soon.
 This will dramatically change how airy and developed your buds are.